top of page

 As centers of population and influence, cities are key actors in the struggle to halt climate change and protect the planet.
 Yet cities are often unaware that their consumption is responsible for the majority of tropical deforestation, which progresses through demand for everyday commodities like palm oil, soy, rubber, cacao, metals, petroleum, coffee, and wood.
 Tropical forests hold vast amounts of carbon, are home to most of our land-based biodiversity, and play a vital role in maintaining water cycles.
 Without them, chances of reaching a climate solution are vastly diminished.
 Cities must put forest conservation on their climate change agendas.

 How can cities support "faraway" tropical forests?

-Opportunities for forest communities to expand business and conservation work;
+expand forest-positive business and conservation work;

-Innovate financial models and business partnerships;
+innovate financial models and business partnerships;

-Partner Forests program presentation.
+Partner Forests program introduction